Yash-997/Yash-997/README.md

 ---

 ### 🧠 About Me

-🌱 Currently learning **Spring Boot** and strengthening my **Java backend development** skills.
-🎯 My goal is to become a proficient **Java Full Stack Developer** and build impactful backend systems.
-💡 I enjoy learning new technologies and building projects with **Java and Spring Boot**.
-📈 Passionate about learning, problem-solving, and improving through real-world development experience.
+🎓 B.Tech in Electronics Engineering (Walchand College of Engineering, Sangli)
+🌱 Learning Spring Boot and Java Backend Development
+💻 Building Full Stack Applications with Spring Boot and MySQL
+🔍 Exploring REST APIs and Microservices
+📈 Focused on scalable and clean backend systems
+🏆 Consistent DSA problem solver and backend enthusiast

 ---